NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

     sfs -i run_sub10/run-crop-DEM.tif A_crop_sub10.cub C_crop_sub10.cub \
       D_crop_sub10.cub -o sfs_sub10_ref1/run --threads 4                \
       --smoothness-weight 0.12 --initial-dem-constraint-weight 0.0001   \
-      --reflectance-type 1 --float-exposure                             \
+      --reflectance-type 1 --use-approx-camera-models                   \
-      --float-cameras --use-approx-camera-models                        \
       --max-iterations 10  --crop-input-images                          \
       --bundle-adjust-prefix run_ba_sub10/run                           \
       --shadow-thresholds '0.00162484 0.0012166 0.000781663'

-It is suggested to normally not float the cameras as done here, at least in a first experiment, as that should be done by bundle adjustment, and ``sfs`` will likely not arrive at a good solution for the cameras on its own.
+It is suggested to not float the cameras, as that should be done by bundle adjustment, and ``sfs`` will likely not arrive at a good solution for the cameras on its own.
+Floating the exposures is likely also unnecessary.

 After this command finishes, we compare the initial guess to ``sfs`` to the “ground truth” DEM obtained earlier and the same for the final refined DEM using ``geodiff`` as in the previous section.
 Before SfS::

     geodiff --absolute run_full2/run-crop-DEM.tif \
       run_sub10/run-crop-DEM.tif -o out
     gdalinfo -stats out-diff.tif | grep Mean=

 and after SfS::